 Importantly, the use of alternative bait must consider the bait preferences of target catch so as to maintain the efficiency of the fishery.
 Similarly, the attractiveness of alternative bait to other previously non-bycatch species must be considered, as they may become more interested in the new alternative.

 Considerable research has been conducted specifically on the replacement of squid bait with mackerel bait to reduce sea turtle bycatch.
 The trials have suggested that the switch can be effective, reducing turtle bycatch by 75% in a North Pacific pelagic longline fishery and by 56% in an Equatorial Atlantic swordfish longline fishery.
+These results are backed up by a 2024 study of the Portuguese shallow pelagic longline fishery in the Atlantic which found that use of squid bait versus mackerel bait significantly increased the likelihood of deep-hooking of turtles and some bony fish, which could be due to the observed habit of turtles to swallow squid bait whole as opposed to fish bait which tends to be eaten in multiple bites.

 Other research has investigated the use of a combination of both an alternative bait and circle hooks.
 These trials were conducted in an Atlantic swordfish longline fishery and found the use of an alternative bait to be more effective at reducing turtle bycatch.

-This page was last updated on 20.12.22.
+This page was last updated on 04.12.24.

 Interested in how this and other measures could mitigate bycatch in your fishery?
 Get in touch with us to collaborate or take part in a study.